 Self-love heals when you make sure you eat right, get enough rest, exercise and soul time.
 It heals when you recharge your batteries by spending time with your favorite people and doing what you enjoy, even by yourself, without guilt.

 You may feel guilty about valuing and caring for yourself.
-But putting the healing power of love to work in your life is one of the greatest gifts you can give yourself and others.
+Let that go.
+Putting the healing power of love in all its forms to work in your life is one of the greatest gifts you can give yourself and others.
 If being of service to others as a mother or rescuer or doctor or carpenter (etc) is important to you than you owe it to them to take care of yourself.
 You can only give what you have.
 If you get stressed out or sick or worse, you cannot be of real service to anyone.
 Strong words.
 Hard words.
 But true.
 I say them with love for you.

 Love heals, not only your body, but your mind and relationships as well.
 It is the force that heals others and our world.
 We are all one.